 Flexibility vs. Charges

 Flexible timing can make a long travel day much easier.
-But it can also turn into an extra charge if you do not ask early.
+But it can also become a poor value if you only need a place for your bags or a quiet seat for one hour.

 Tips to Avoid Fees

-You can reduce your risk of extra fees with a few simple steps.
-The best approach starts before you reach the front desk.
+You can reduce your risk of extra charges with a few simple steps before and during your stay.

 - Check the policy before booking: Look for early check-in and late checkout language in the rate details.